cube-js/cube/docs/content/Schema/Reference/types-and-formats.md

 });
 ```

-You can put any sql into `number` measure as soon as it's an aggregate
+You can put any sql into `number` measure as long as it's an aggregate
 expression:

 ```javascript